How CBD Works: The Science of Balance

-Many Canadians find themselves over-stressed, over-stimulated and under-nourished.
-In these fast modern times, our bodies have been thrown out of balance with nature.
-As a result, many of us may have endocannabinoids systems that simply aren’t working fully.
+Many Canadians find themselves over-stressed and under-nourished.
+In these busy times, our bodies have been thrown out of balance with nature.
+As a result, many of us may have endocannabinoids systems that simply aren’t working as they should.

 Clinical Endocannabinoid Deficiency Syndrome (CEDS)

-If a person is deficient in cannaboids, their body’s endocannabinoid system may lack the tools it needs to maintain a healthy state of balance in the body.
+If a person is deficient in cannaboids, their body’s endocannabinoid system may lack the tools to maintain a healthy state of balance.
 Over time, this could lead to someone developing severe issues such as:

 - Chronic Pain

 - Anxiety Disorders